 16. Wells

-A well is a type of vertical excavation created in the ground to gain access to liquid resources.
+A well is a type of vertical excavation created in the ground to access liquid resources.
 A water well is the most common example of this type of confined space.

 17. Hoppers

-A hopper is a large container shaped in the form of a pyramid or a cone.
-It is utilized in industrial processes for holding particulate matter or things like gravel, dust, seeds, etc. It can also dispense these materials outward using a chute.
+A hopper is a large container shaped like a pyramid or a cone.
+Industries utilize it for holding particulate matter, such as gravel, dust, and seeds.
+It can also dispense these materials outward using a chute.

 18. Vessels and Voids

-These confined spaces usually work as containers to hold something, or they may be completely empty spaces that surround other structures.
-You may need to access them for maintenance and other work during construction.
+These confined spaces typically serve as containers to hold something, or they may be completely empty areas that surround other structures.
+You may need to access them for maintenance and other work during the construction process.

 19. Unventilated Rooms and Areas In a Building